 CONS

-Using A Multi-Effects Pedal with A Tube Amp
+Using a Multi-Effects Pedal with a Tube Amp

 There is some debate around whether you should use digital effects with a tube amp.
 Tube amps are just naturally better than most solid-state ones and many people think digital effects detract from tube amps rather than add to their sound.